Viral video, that’s what it’s all about…right?

 But when your video contains sensitive or even confidential information, what then?
 How do you make sure only the right people see your content?

-While there are plenty of reasons you might want to engage in secure video sharing, internal communications is one of the most common.
+While you might want to engage in secure video sharing for many reasons, internal communications are one of the most common.

 If you’re already using video for internal communications (or thinking of starting) to share updates and engage your team, or you happen to work in financial services, then video security is undoubtedly on your mind.